jgddesigns/infinite_map/README.md

     - A list of random numbers is generated when the game starts.

     - Sprite randomization is based on the initial random number grid and the current player coordinates.
-A new number list is generated each time the screen changes (when the player leaves the screen)
+A new number list is generated each time the screen changes (when the player leaves the screen).

     - Calculations for sprite type, position and color are determined by the numbers in the number list.
 In certain cases, numbers from the original list are used.